SecretFoundation/Profiles/template/README.md

 # <name>

-A brief description of your company/validator/entity.
+A brief description of your organization.

 ## Team